 Step 2: UPDATE <nwMonitoringReq> Request for enable network monitoring

-In order to initiate a monitoring request, the Originator sends a request to update the monitorEnable attribute of the <nwMonitoringReq> resource.
+In order to initiate a monitoring request, the Originator sends a request to update the monitorEnable attribute of the <nwMonitoringReq> resource:

 monitorEnable shall be set to MonitorCongestion.

 geographicArea shall be set to the geographic area where the Originator wants to retrieve an underlying 3GPP network information.